Skip to main content

 3. Ethical online options

 Ordering online can be incredibly useful for many people.
-There are lots of ethical online options, such as Suma Wholefood, which performs well in Ethical Consumer’s guide to supermarkets, and delivers across the UK.
+There are lots of ethical online options and we now have a guide to these 'eco supermarkets'.

 Search online to find other plastic free or wholefood delivery options.